-Thinking to change your home theater?
+Thinking to change your home theatre?
 Then best short throw projectors are an incredibly good option.
-The day when we used to mount the projectors on-wall or ceiling is gone.
+The day when we used to mount the projectors on walls or ceilings is gone.
 This is the time of 4k ultra HD laser projectors.

 Now, technology has made everything too easy like you just plop a projector down in front of the surface, that’s it.

 Optoma Cinemax P1 Review